aclark4life/parse2plone/README.txt

 - The author had an itch to scratch; it will be nice for him to be able to say "just go write a script" and then point to an example.

+- Transmogrifier and friends appear to be "developer's tools", while the author wants ``Parse2Plone`` to be an "end user's tool".

+If you are a developer looking to create repeatable migrations, you probably want to be using ``collective.transmogrifier``.

+If you are an end user that just wants to see your static site in Plone, then you might want to give ``Parse2Plone`` a try.

 Installation
 ------------